luiscruz/course_sustainableSE/2026/p1_measuring_software/g26_adblocker_browser.md

 image: "img/g26_adblocker_browser/project_cover.png"
 date: 12/02/2026
 summary: |-
   This project measures the energy consumption of different web browsers with and without ad blocking and privacy features enabled.
+Using LibreHardwareMonitor on Windows, we compare power usage across browsers (e.g. Chrome, Firefox, Edge, Brave) and websites(e.g. Youtube, Netflix, Reddit, Nu.nl) to determine whether privacy-enhancing tools (e.g. UBlock origin) increase or decrease overall energy consumption.
+A working POC can be found [here](https://github.com/TheOrange-cmd/course_sustainableSE/tree/adblock/2026/p1_measuring_software/POC).
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---